You approved one thing. The final text said another.

 One workflow surface.

-One explicit approval boundary.
+One explicit execution boundary.

 One reviewable result for internal decision-making.